Dem0nSir/Insight-news/README.md

 # Insight

 Welcome to the Insight project!
 This application is being developed using **React**, **Bootstrap**, **Node** and **Firebase**.
-INsight is designed to provide an automated news delivery experience, bringing the latest news and updates to users in a seamless and efficient manner.
+Insight is designed to provide an automated news delivery experience, bringing the latest news and updates to users in a seamless and efficient manner.

 ## Project Description